xinshuzou/xinshuzou92.github.io/_pages/about.md

 - *2022.02~Current*, Doctor of Structural Engineering, Department of Structural Engineering of Norwegain University of Science and Technology.
+Chromium Based MAX and MXenes for Structural amd Functional Applications.
 - *2018.09~2022.12*, Doctor of Materials Science and Engineering, School of Materials Science and Engineering of Shanghai Jiao Tong University.
+Anti-hydrate and Anti-ice Surfaces.
 - *2015.09~2018.06*, Master degree in Optical Engineering, Joint educational program in China Academy of Engineering Physics and University of Science and
-                     Technology of China .
+                     Technology of China.
+Structural Control and Properties of Multifunctional Coatings.
-- *2011.09~2015.06*, Bachelor Degree in Materials Science and Engineering, Nanjing University of Aeronautics and Astronautics.
+- *2011.09~2015.06*, Bachelor Degree in Materials Science and Engineering, Nanjing University of Aeronautics and Astronautics.Investigating Enhanced Particle Motion During Selective Laser Melting of Aluminum Matrix Composites.

 # 💬 Conference Presentations

+- Nov 2023 The Norwegan NanoSymposium 2023, Norwegain University of Science and Technoloy,Trondheim.
+- May 2022 Nodic Nanolab Network seminar in Sweeden, Chalmers University of Technology, Gothenburg.
 - *Nov 2020*, Seminar in Singapore, National University of Singapore (online).
 - *Oct 2019*, Seminar at Harbin Institute of Technology, Shenzhen, China.
 - *Dec 2018*, Seminar at China Academy of Engineering Physics, Mianyang, China.
 - *Dec 2017*, The 4th Academic Conferences in China Academy of Engineering Physics, Mianyang, China.